PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:04:29
+Last updated: 2024-04-02 13:04:44
-Random Quote: All is flux; nothing stays still. - Heraclitus
+Random Quote: Nature is a mutable cloud which is always and never the same. - Ralph Waldo Emerson